Sunday, 3 February 2019

 Right that's the technical bit done, and now for the crit.

 I have played worse ukuleles but up to now I have never bought one.
-There are home made cigar box ukuleles that are inferior to this instrument, but in the interests of balance I have played home made cigar box ukuleles which are vastly superior to this piece of excrescence.
+There are home made cigar box ukuleles that are inferior to this instrument, but in the interests of balance I have played home made cigar box ukuleles which are vastly superior to this excrescence.
 It is in almost every respect bad, bad, bad.
 I'll get the good stuff out of the way first so I can then concentrate on telling you what a piece of unmitigated shite this is.

 The worm geared tuning pegs means that it is not too difficult to tune.
 This is handy given that the strings supplied with the instrument do not hold their pitch.
 You might want to replace these strings with something decent, but please bear in mind that installing decent strings on a ukulele of this quality might represent a criminal waste of good strings.